Aviation Business Administration

 - Resume with detailed education and work experience.

-- Statement of research interest in an aviation business discipline (see list of research seminars).
+- Statement of research interest in an aviation business discipline.

 Once applications are evaluated, finalists will participate in an online interview with the Ph.D. program committee members.
 The committee will assess students’ motivations, research interests and academic desires.